 To get a better perspective of the lead up to war, let us go back all the way towards the beginning of the century to 1618, ten years after the birth of Edward’s father.
-This was a time of the Royal Empire, when most of Britain’s global revenue flowed through the crown and any shares were held by invitation only.
-King James I, father of Charles I, had just issued a royal charter for trade in West Africa.
-The Dutch and Portuguese had been in West Africa for some time, the latter enslaving and shipping black Africans to plantations across the Atlantic.
-While some periphery traders were doing the same, the new British company consisting of merchants loyal to the crown mainly supplied weapons and textiles to the tribesmen of the continent in return for valuable minerals.
-Much of the gold used in minting Britain’s sovereign coins came from these trade routes, with their name coming from the Asante country of Guinea, now part of Ghana, where much of this gold was sourced.
+This was a time of the Royal Empire, when most of Britain’s global revenue flowed through the crown and any shares in these spoils were held by invitation only.
+King James I, father of the to-be-headless Charles I, had just issued a royal charter for trade in West Africa.
+The Dutch and Portuguese had been in West Africa for some time, enslaving and shipping black Africans to plantations across the Atlantic.
+While some periphery traders were doing the same, the new English company consisting of merchants loyal to the crown mainly supplied weapons and textiles to the tribesmen of the African continent in return for valuable minerals.
+Much of the gold used in minting Britain’s sovereign coins – guineas – came from these trade routes, with their name coming from the Asante country of Guinea, now part of Ghana, where much of this gold was sourced.
 The ‘Guinea Companie’ as it became known held a monopoly on trade with West Africa for a number of years, but it fell short of it’s 31 year grant.
-By the early stages of the trade parliament already saw the company as a way for royalists to get rich at the expense of private merchants, who were heavily taxed for their involvement or excluded from the trade altogether.
+By the early stages of it’s trade, parliament already saw the company as a way for royalists to get rich at the expense of private merchants, who were heavily taxed for their involvement or excluded from the trade altogether.

 After seeing the restlessness of parliament, in 1631 the rights to trade with West Africa were sold to the ‘Company of Merchants Trading with Guinea’.
-While looking different on paper, this new company was made up of many of the same faces and the same pockets that profited from the previous ‘Royal’ company – including the lead organiser and profiteer of The Guinea Companie, Nicholas Crispe – and was just a method of placating any ruffled parliamentarians.
-This new charter was again for 31 years and kept the direct trade routes and their profits in the hands of a select few.
+While looking different on paper, this new company was made up of many of the same faces and the same pockets that profited from the previous ‘Royal’ company – including the lead organiser and profiteer of The Guinea Companie Nicholas Crispe – and was just a method of placating any ruffled parliamentarians.
+This new charter was again for 31 years and it kept the direct trade routes with Africa and their profits in the hands of a select few.
 By this point, even some royalists were becoming tired of the rules and restrictions imposed by the crown, which took vast swathes of income from merchants trading with her colonies in the form of taxes.
-Some scheming merchants began devising ways in which the riches of Britain’s Colonies could be opened up to any interested merchants, not just those with royal connections.
+Some scheming merchants began devising ways in which the riches of Britain’s Colonies could be opened up and kept by any interested merchants, not just the crown and merchants with royal connections like Colston’s father.

 It was into this climate of increasingly free-market thinking and royal-distrust that Edward Colston was brought into this world.
 His father, having been a well-connected royalist, was involved with the first chartered companies to West Africa and continued to be involved after relocating to London in 1645.
-However the return of Charles II to England in 1660 after the death of Oliver Cromwell meant a return to pre-Civil War royalism for many, as the Convention Parliament established by Cromwell was dissolved and royal control of finance returned.
-Colston patriarch William was able to return to Bristol where he took up his old position as Alderman, however Edward chose to stay in London, forging merchant links with ports from Tangiers to Rotterdam despite the many violent wars raging through Europe at the time.
-He also maintained close ties with his birth-city of Bristol, using it’s port and warehouses to store and transport textiles, wines and oils around Europe.
+However the return of Charles II to England in 1660 after the death of Oliver Cromwell meant a return to pre-Civil War royalism for many, as the Convention Parliament established by Cromwell was dissolved and the crown retook control of the country’s finances.
+The Colston patriarch William was able to return to Bristol where he took up his old position as Alderman, however the young Edward chose to remain in London, forging merchant links with ports from Tangiers to Rotterdam despite the many violent wars raging through Europe at the time.
+He did however maintain close ties with his birth-city of Bristol, using it’s port and warehouses to store and transport textiles, wines and oils around Europe.
 His own very profitable trade in Spanish cloths and sherries saw him making Iberian connections that would prove useful later in his life and potentially paved the way for Bristol’s famous Harvey family to create their own sherry empire a century later.